gjanco/mezmo-dd-marketplace/crest_data_systems_dell_emc_isilon/README.md

 ### Prerequisites

-1. You must have the Datadog Agent installed and running.
-Additionally, you need to be able to connect to the server with the Datadog Agent installed.
+1. You have the Datadog Agent installed and running.
+2. You can connect to the Dell EMC Isilon server with the Datadog Agent.

+### Dell EMC Isilon Configuration

+- The Dell EMC Isilon server should be able to connect with the Datadog Agent without any network restrictions.
+- For any custom user of the Dell EMC Isilon server, the following roles and permissions are required:
+  - Platform API
+  - Quota
+  - SmartPools
+  - Statistics
+- Basic Login credentials work to configure the Datadog integration.
+- Datadog Integration works with the Dell EMC Isilon’s admin user without any additional configuration.
+- For more information on user and permission-related settings in the Dell EMC Isilon server, see the [Dell documentation][4].

 ### Installation

 Run the following:

+- Linux:
-`sudo -u dd-agent datadog-agent integration install --third-party datadog-crest_data_systems_dell_emc_isilon==3.0.0`
+  - `sudo -u dd-agent datadog-agent integration install --third-party datadog-crest_data_systems_dell_emc_isilon==3.0.1`.
+- Windows:
+  - `"C:\Program Files\Datadog\Datadog Agent\bin\agent.exe" integration install --third-party datadog-crest_data_systems_dell_emc_isilon==3.0.1`

 ### Configuration